 - Income statement describes a company's revenues and expenses along with the resulting net income or loss over a period of time.
-It helps explain how equity changes during a period due to earnings activities. - Statement of owner's equity explains changes in equity due to net income (or net loss) and any withdrawals and or owner investments over a period of time. - Balance sheet describes a company's financial position (assets, liabilities, and equity) at a point in time. - Statement of cash flows identifies cash inflows (receipts) and outflows (payments) over a period of time.
+It helps explain how equity changes during a period due to earnings activities. - Statement of retained earnings explains changes in retained earnings due to net income (or net loss) and any dividends over a period of time. - Balance sheet describes a company's financial position (assets, liabilities, and equity) at a point in time. - Statement of cash flows identifies cash inflows (receipts) and outflows (payments) over a period of time.
 It also explains how the cash balance on the balance sheet changed from the beginning to the end of a period.